LostbBlizzard/UCodeLang/README.md

 Despite being made for game engines UCode does not need a VM it can be used by itself and can be compiled directly to C(the only thing that really works the intermediate representation is practically just C).

-More directly to Native machine code when that gets done.
+or directly to native machine code when that gets done.

 # UCodeLang Is Not Done!